Summer Internship Program: Frederick County

 3. How will the intern learn about the breadth of VCE and our various program areas?

 The intern will work with agents housed in Frederick County and will primarily be a part of ANR-Horticulture program offerings in Planning District 7 (Clarke, Frederick, Page, Shenandoah, and Warren Counties) but also 4-H, FCS.
-The intern will experience interactions between agents and specialists as well as dealings with local county government and the local Extension Leadership Council.
+The intern will experience interactions between agents and specialists as well as interactions with local county government and the local Extension Leadership Council.

 - Job Description and Qualifications